Tongue and Lip Tie Release

 - Nipple damage, pain or mastitis while breastfeeding

-- Breast still full at end of feeding
+- The breast still being full at the end of a feeding

-- Lack of sleep due to baby irritable
+- Lack of sleep due to an irritable baby

 - Milk supply depletion